UnexomWid/eryn/README.md

 # About

-**eryn** is a native template processor for NodeJS.
-It was built to be used for server-side rendering.
+**eryn** is a native template engine for NodeJS.
+It was built with high performance in mind, such that it can be used for fast server-side rendering.

 # Getting started